mgage/demo-home-site/content/ww_moodle/linear_optimizaton_fall17.md

 ---
-title: "Linear_optimizaton_fall17"
+title: "Linear optimization Fall17"
 date: 2019-05-29T12:11:23-04:00
 draft: false
 ---

 This course Linear Optimization or Operations Research introduces the simplex method.
 This version was taught in Fall 2017.

 (click title for more)
 <!--more-->